|

 interior of the car is a map of the metro line

 as it is today.
-It is one line that goes from
+There is one green line that goes from

 The trip to Pireaus is about twenty minutes